 First things first.
-If you are solo Indian traveller to Bhutan, please bear in mind that tourism in Bhutan is designed for group travels, and you would need to be fairly ingenious to keep it within budget, in case you plan to do it alone (and on a shoe-string budget).
+If you are solo Indian traveller to Bhutan, please bear in mind that tourism in Bhutan is designed for group travels, and you would need to be fairly ingenious to keep it within a budget, in case you plan to do it alone (and on a shoe-string budget).

 If travelling in group is an option for you, then remember, four is the magic number.
 Local taxis, hotel-rooms, food, travel between cities, everything works out cheaper if there are four of you.
 From the fifth person onward, you need another taxi everywhere.
 No if(s) and but(s) here.
 With this, the whole budget-math goes for a toss.

-This post is for the ‘solo’ Indian Traveller, to ease the discomfiture and apprehension that come with being on your own.
+This post is for the ‘solo’ Indian Traveller to Bhutan, to ease the discomfiture and apprehension that come with being on your own.
 Please read the following points for better clarity:

 Bhutan: Bhutan has two parts.
 The touristy Thimphu Bhutan, and the non-touristy Samdrup Jongkhar Bhutan.
 At places, you might be expected to clarify which of the two you intended to visit.